Have you ever had a “Bob Ross” painting night with your partner?

 Scrapbook Assembly Line

-This at-home date night idea also calls for advance notice: print out all your favorite photos from your last anniversary trip or that big family summer vacation, or take a stroll down memory lane with images from your dating years.
-Make it as elaborate or simple as you want with photo mounting squares, patterned paper, captions, or themed stickers, and enjoy each other's company as you relive your adventures and admit that cutting and gluing isn’t just for preschool.
+This at-home date night idea also calls for advance notice: print out all your favorite photos from your last anniversary trip or that big family summer vacation or take a stroll down memory lane with images from your dating years.
+Make it as elaborate or simple as you want with photo mounting squares, patterned paper, captions, or themed stickers, and enjoy each other’s company as you relive your adventures and admit that cutting and gluing aren’t just for preschool.

 Organize a Zoom Double Date